UniMath/agda-unimath/src/foundation/multivariable-operations.lagda.md

 is-equiv-vector-multivariable-input n A = is-equiv-has-inverse
     ( multivariable-input-vector n A)
-    ( issec-multivariable-input-vector n A)
+    ( is-section-multivariable-input-vector n A)
-    ( isretr-multivariable-input-vector n A)
+    ( is-retraction-multivariable-input-vector n A)

 compute-vector-multivariable-input :
   {l : Level}